pingcap/docs-tidb-operator/en/restore-from-aws-s3-by-snapshot.md

 ## Requirements

-- Snapshot restore is only applicable to TiDB Operator v1.4.0 and later, and TiDB v6.3.0 and later.
+- Snapshot restore is applicable to TiDB Operator v1.4.0 or above, and TiDB v6.3.0 or above.
-- Snapshot restore only supports restoring to a cluster with the same number of TiKV nodes and volumes.
-That is, the number of TiKV nodes and volume configurations in the restore cluster must be the same as those in the backup cluster.
+- Snapshot restore only supports restoring to a cluster with the same number of TiKV nodes and volumes configuration.
+That is, the number of TiKV nodes and volume configurations is identical between the restore cluster and backup cluster.
-- Snapshot restore is currently not supported for TiFlash, TiCDC, DM, and TiDB Binlog.
+- Snapshot restore is currently not supported for TiFlash, TiCDC, DM, and TiDB Binlog nodes.

 ## Step 1.
 Set up the environment for EBS volume snapshot restore